PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 So everyone at PostHog is free to try, to fuck up, [to discover](/handbook/company/communication#top-tips-for-rfcs).
 If I have a strong opinion that disagrees even with a founder, I have the option to give it a swing anyway, if the decision is reversible.

 There’s [not an aggressive process](/handbook/values#4-trust-and-feedback-over-process) that dictates what I can do or how I have to do it.
 I have the trust of my team to make moves, and I’ll get feedback when I get it wrong.
-We course-correct into the right path through a sort of social eventual consistency.
+We course-correct into the right path through a sort of social eventual consistency[^2].

 [Two guaranteed days](/handbook/getting-started/meetings#no-recurring-meeting-days-tuesdaysthursdays) of uninterrupted, *deep work* don’t hurt, either.